tedsecretsource/WMO/README.md

 # WMO
-A JavaScript library for popping a new window
+A JavaScript library for popping a new window.
+WMO stands for Windows Meta Object.

 ## Brief History
 I started writing this code in the late 1990s, roughly 1999 or 2000 and first published it in 2002.